Learn what you can accomplish with the financial statements dashboard for general ledger analyses in MindBridge:

 Learn more about scoping accounts.

-The financial statements table
+Overview of the financial statements table

-The financial statements table allows you to switch between the horizontal view (period over period variance) and the vertical view (percentage contribution) on both the income statement and balance sheet, so you can access 4 unique views.
+The financial statements table allows you to switch between the horizontal view (period-over-period variance) and the vertical view (percentage contribution) on both the income statement and balance sheet, so you can access 4 unique views.

 Horizontal balance sheet